Conditions of Service in Northern Ireland

 Model circulars, issued by the Employing Authorities/employer representatives on teachers conditions of service are available from the Department of Education (new window) (DENI).

 The Teachers' (Terms and Conditions of Employment) Regulations (Northern Ireland) 1987 No. 267 (and Amendment Regulations 1988 No. 299) (new window) make provision as to the terms and conditions of employment of teachers in grant-aided schools and to peripatetic teachers.
-Other contractual changes, and agreed schemes and procedures, are normally issued by the employing authorities/employer representative bodies (new window), and further advice on these issues is available directly from them.

 Details of employment conditions and procedures (new window) can be found in the TNC circulars on the DENI website and some of the most commonly used are listed below.

 Allegations of abuse against a member of staff

 The purpose of this guidance is to provide advice to Principals and Boards of Governors (BoG) of educational institutions about dealing with allegations of abuse against a member of staff.